 The key event though, was undoubtedly the passing of The Clean Air Act in 1956.
 The Act forbade the burning of rubbish at tips, instead it required operators to cover the tip face with inert material at the end of a day’s tipping.
 It was an open invitation to the gulls and populations rose by fifteen fold by the early 1970s.
 This sudden and massive increase in gull populations resulted in traditional colonies being outgrown.
 The gulls had to find other breeding grounds and our buildings, from a gull’s point of view, are little more than cliff-sided islands.
 (Peter Rock, Gull-Research .org)

 I also discovered that although they seem to be everywhere their numbers are actually in decline.
 The Herring Gull is Red on the RSPBs Conservation Importance List and the Lesser Black-Backed Gull is Amber.
 There is not much left for them out at sea but there is plenty landfill and rubbish on the streets inland.
 They are intelligent, opportunistic scavengers and they are trying to survive.

-It is a pity that gulls are not as ‘glamourous’ as birds of prey or cute and fluffy.
-Maybe I am mistaken but there doesn’t seem to be any real concern about their decline, at least there’s no obvious campaign to make people aware that this UK Bird species has Red List conservation status.
-They say there is nothing worse than a reformed smoker I wonder if the same is true of a reformed gull hater? 😉
+It is a pity that Gulls are not as ‘glamourous’ as Birds of Prey or cute and fluffy.
+Maybe I am mistaken but there does not seem to be any real concern about their decline, at least there’s no obvious campaign to make people aware that this UK Bird Species (Herring Gull) has Red List conservation status.
+They say there is nothing worse than a reformed smoker I wonder if the same is true of a reformed Gull hater?

 Jasper Having A Bath